 Garden Checklist for Autumn

-Autumn is officially here, everybody, and it's time for you to tidy up and take care of your garden in preparation for the later seasons.
-This week, we thought we'd give you some tips on how you can do just that.
+But also… it's time to tidy up and prep your garden for seasons to come.
+With that in mind, we thought we'd give you some tips on how you can do just that.

 ~